 The turning point came in a blistering eighth round.
 Coetzee got home a huge right that put Weaver on the ropes and the challenger unloaded with everything he had.
 As the crowd roared, the South African landed one right hand after another and it seemed as if any moment the champion would cave in from the onslaught.
 But Weaver, showing astonishing toughness and composure, withstood the attack and even landed some potent blows of his own before round’s end.
 A deflated Coetzee trudged wearily back to his corner.
 He had landed his best punches but Weaver was still firing back.
 Worse, he now had little left in his gas tank to see him through the rest of the match.

 Exasperated, Weaver abruptly reversed the momentum and began stalking Coetzee in the thirteenth.
-He connected with a right hook followed by some heavy shots to the challenger’s body and another right that put the South African on the run.
-Showing more energy than at any other point in the fight, Weaver struck with a series of stinging jabs before Coetzee tried to stand his ground in ring center and time the champion with a huge right hand haymaker.
-But the blow never landed; instead Weaver beat him to the punch with his own thunderous right which connected flush on the South African’s chin and floored him.
-Coetzee tried to rise but was still on his knees when the referee finished the count.
-Fittingly, a thrilling shootout between two power punchers ended with a clean knockout.
+He connected with a right hook, followed by some heavy shots to the challenger’s body, and then another right that put the South African on the run.
+Showing more energy than at any other point in the fight, Weaver struck with a series of stinging jabs before Coetzee attempted to stand his ground in ring center and time the champion with a right hand haymaker.
+But the blow never landed; instead Weaver beat him to the punch with his own thunderous right which connected flush on the South African’s chin.
+Down went Gerrie.
+He tried to rise but was still on his knees when the referee finished the count.
+Fittingly, a thrilling shootout between two power punchers ended with a clean, one-shot knockout.